ParagonIaC/terraform-provider-activedirectory/CONTRIBUTING.md

-# Contributing to Terraform - AWS Provider
+# Contributing to Terraform - Active Directory Provider

 **First:** if you're unsure or afraid of _anything_, ask for help!
 You can submit a work in progress (WIP) pull request, or file an issue with the parts